ibrahimshittu/ibrahimshittu/README.md

 Welcome to my 127.0.0.1,....

-Ibrahim Shittu is a highly proactive Software Engineer.

-I am self-motivated, can create and Implement long-lasting solutions, and work cooperatively in a team, which has led me to feed my curiosity through self-learning various industry-required skills to achieve set goals and objectives.

-I am a multidimensional Software Engineer highly skilled in the use of FastAPI, Django, NodeJS/ExpressJS, Django Rest Framework, and Flask for BackEnd Web Development, also ReactJS with JavaScript/TypeScript for FrontEnd Web Development, coupled with great interest in Artificial Intelligence/Machine Learning, Web 3.0 and the Metaverse!
+I am a highly proactive Software Engineer highly skilled in the use of FastAPI, Django, NodeJS/ExpressJS, Django Rest Framework, and Flask for BackEnd Web Development, also ReactJS, NextJS with JavaScript/TypeScript for FrontEnd Web Development, coupled with great interest in Artificial Intelligence/Machine Learning, Web 3.0 and the Metaverse!

 Of Course, The learning journey truly never ends!.